These are indicative optional modules which may vary year-on-year.

 More details

 This module focuses on how digital technologies enable organisations to offer digital services that aim at improving customer experience as well as firm performance.
-The module assumes no prior knowledge of technology and prepares students to engage with technology-related conversations (e.g., designing a new digital service) at the modern workplace.
+The module assumes no prior knowledge of technology and prepares you to engage with technology-related conversations (e.g., designing a new digital service) at the modern workplace.

 The module has three themes.
 The first theme is gaining competitive advantage using a digital business strategy and covers concepts such as motivations for digital transformation.
 The second theme provides an overview of what today’s managers need to know about the advantages and disadvantages of cutting-edge technologies including artificial intelligence (AI), virtual reality, internet of things (IoT), cloud computing, social media, and data analytics.
 The last theme focuses on the lifecycle of digital service provision, covering key concepts such as technology selection and sourcing, agile implementation, and risk management